UWCS/rs118/resources/1/solns.md

 ## Task 2.1

 You'll need `std::io`, which is a module from Rust's standard library.
-Modules are imported in rust using the `use` keyword, so something like:
+Modules are imported in Rust using the `use` keyword, so something like:

 ```rust
 use std::io::stdin;